-Following this stunning view the trail takes hikers up a steep pile of boulders.
+Following this stunning view, the trail takes hikers up a steep pile of boulders.
 This portion of the trail is fun and requires you to use your hands to pull yourself up and over some rocks.

 Once you scurry over these rocks, the landscape changes again.
 You’ll know you’ve transitioned into Chelser Park the moment you lay eyes on the vast, grassy field.

-More than once while hiking through Chesler Park that giddy sensation of, “where are we?!” came over the both of us.
+More than once while hiking through Chesler Park that giddy sensation of, “Where are we?!” came over the both of us.

 After we rounded the loop and found ourselves among looming spires of sandstone once again we took a break and had some lunch.
 It was a beautiful place to stop and take in the unique and ever-changing scenery.

-After lunch, we continued on our way, and quickly found ourselves descending into a dried up river bed.
+After lunch, we continued on our way and quickly found ourselves descending into a dried-up river bed.
 We spent the remainder of the hike navigating via rock cairns, trudging through sand, and scrambling over loose gravel.

 This stretch of the trail is more technical and requires more focus.
 Keep your eyes peeled during this section of the hike.
 There’s a cool cave-like slot canyon here you don’t want to miss.

-I want to note that the Elephant Hill, Chesler Park, and Druid Arch Trail does not actually take hikers past Druid Arch.
+I want to note that the Elephant Hill, Chesler Park, and Druid Arch Trail do not actually take hikers past Druid Arch.
 We were not aware of this until we came across the sign showing the trail continuing on to Druid Arch going one way, and our trail map showing us needing to go another.

 Adding the connector trail to Druid Arch adds another 4 miles total to the hiking distance.